Browse by Medical Category

-Dr. Oh received his AB from Cornell University and his MS from the Roswell Park Cancer Institute.
-He received his MD from Georgetown and was elected to the Alpha Omega Alpha Medical Honor Society and awarded the Michael J. Caruso Humanitarian Award.
-Dr. Oh completed his residency at the Hospital for Special Surgery and was awarded the Jean C. McDaniel Resident Teaching and Leadership Award.
+After graduating from Cornell University, Dr. Oh attended Georgetown Medical School where he was elected to the Alpha Omega Alpha Medical Honor Society and awarded the Michael Caruso Humanitarian Award.
+He completed residency at the Hospital for Special Surgery and was awarded the Jean McDaniel Chief Resident Teaching and Leadership Award.

-Dr. Oh specializes in advanced arthroscopic procedures of the shoulder, elbow and knee.
-He is a team physician for the Boston Red Sox and New England Revolution, and orthopaedic consultant for the Boston Bruins and Harvard University.
-His current research interests include injuries to the overhead throwing athlete, osteochondritis dissecans, and shoulder and elbow biomechanics.
+Dr. Oh specializes in state-of-the-art arthroscopic procedures of the shoulder, elbow and knee.
+He is a member of the medical staff for the New England Patriots, New England Revolution, Boston Red Sox, Lowell Spinners and an orthopaedic surgery consultant for the Boston Bruins and Harvard University.
+His current research interests include injuries to overhead throwing athletes, osteochondritis dissecans, and shoulder and elbow biomechanics.

 In the news: